razielsd/parallel-phpunit-run-by-file/README.md

 Changes
 ----
+- Summary report show only at end

-When using parameter --group run tests only exists selected groups
+- When using parameter --group run tests only exists selected groups

 Why
 ----